This post may contain affiliate links. See my disclosure for more details.

 1. Meal plan

-Probably the simplest and most effective way to save money on groceries is to plan your meals in advance.
+Probably the most effective and easiest way to save money on groceries is to plan your meals in advance.
 It streamlines your shopping, reduces food waste and lowers you grocery spend.

 2. Stick to your list